-What is Investigations?
+What is Play Workshop?

 At Southern Cross Early Childhood School we are committed to a Play Based Curriculum.
 Our learning environments reflect our beliefs that children effectively learn through play and we support them in their individual endeavours and interests.
 Children participate in a minimum of three sessions of Investigations per week where, through personalised learning, they are scaffolded in their exploration of the environments and practice skills in many area including;